thelearned1/spacewar/README.md

 # BUGS

-* When the player ship pulls an Icarus and flies to close to the sun, the gravitational force is sufficient to send it very far off the screen.
+* When the player ship pulls an Icarus and flies too close to the sun, the gravitational force is sufficient to send it very far off the screen.
 This is not avoidable without either collision detection or a bounded map, neither of which presently exist.